Enterprise Management Incentives – A Complete Guide to EMI

 What Is An EMI Scheme?

-How EMI Schemes Work
+How EMI Schemes Work?

 EMI plans are created to offer tax-efficient share options to qualified company employees.
 These share options may be awarded at a discount to the market value of the company’s shares, offering employees a significant incentive to stick with the business and contribute to its growth.

-Before establishing an EMI plan, a business must meet the program’s requirements, such as having fewer than 250 employees and gross assets under ยฃ30 million.
-Following qualification, the company may give share options to its staff, subject to restrictions on the number of options granted to each employee.
+2. Following qualification, the company may give share options to its staff, subject to restrictions on the number of options granted to each employee.
+The total value unexercised of the shares must not exceed £6 million.

 You should speak to your Technology Accounting Firm before implementing an EMI Scheme.